 Along with the comprehensive review, an interim review of the standards and procedures documents occurs three years after the last comprehensive review.
 The interim review is completed by the Accreditation Committee, a standing committee of the Council.
 The purpose of the interim review is to “fine-tune” any areas of the documents that may not be functioning appropriately, rather than to propose major changes in direction or philosophy, which would be within the purview of the Ad Hoc Advisory Committee and the Council during its next major review.

 The results of the interim review are transmitted to the Council.
-Before any substantive changes become final, the Council disseminates the proposed revisions to the community of interest including accredited, provisionally accredited, and candidate status institutions and programs, faculty, students, residency and fellowship programs, and profession leaders.
+Before any substantive changes become final, the Council disseminates the proposed revisions to the community of interest including accredited, preaccredited, and candidate status institutions and programs, faculty, students, residency and fellowship programs, and profession leaders.
 The Council will afford the community of interest at least three months to comment on the proposed changes and will take into account any comments received on the proposed changes.
 If the Council determines that additional document revisions are needed based on review of the comments received, the additional revisions will be forwarded to the community of interest for another period of at least three months.

 The next scheduled reviews for CPME publications 120 and 130 are: Next Scheduled Comprehensive Review – 2025